Doping $S=1$ antiferromagnet in one-dimension: Conclusions

 \section{Conclusions}

 We have analyzed the ground state and the static $S(q)$ and dynamic $S(q,\omega)$ spin structure factor, i.e., the spin ordering and spin excitations, in the hole-doped $S=1$ Heisenberg model.
-The latter have to be investigated using the two-orbital Hubbard-Kanamori Hamiltonian, as opposed to the $S=1/2$ case, where the single-orbital Hubbard model and $t$-$J$ model capture the overall physics.
+The latter have to be investigated using the two-orbital Hubbard-Kanamori Hamiltonian, rather than the $S=1/2$ case, where the single-orbital Hubbard model and the $t$-$J$ model capture the overall physics.
 Primarily, we have focused on the so-called orbital-RVB phase, i.e., the valence-bond-like ground state at finite doping with properties inherited from the AKLT state of the $S=1$ Heisenberg model.

 Our results clearly show that finite doping $x\ne0$ of the two-orbital HK model leads to a few distinctive magnetic phases. (i) At $U\,,J_\mathrm{H}\gg t$, a gapless ferromagnetic phase is stabilized due to double-exchange mechanism \cite{Moreo2025}. (ii) At small values of interaction (below the orbital-RVB phase), the maximum of the static structure factor (which in 1D determines the short-range magnetic order) follows the Fermi vector, and the spin excitations resemble those of the single-orbital Hubbard model at finite interaction $U$ (i.e., gapless two-spinon continuum).
 In the most challenging region $U\sim{\cal O}(W)$, i.e., when the orbital-RVB state is stabilized, our results indicate the presence of two magnetic phases. (iii) For $U/W\lesssim 3$ within orbital-RVB, when $q_\mathrm{max}\simeq 2k_\mathrm{F}$, the spin spectrum exhibits a gapped, "coherent" magnon with vanishing intensity in the $q\to0$ limit.
 These features are akin to the spectrum of the undoped (half-filled) case. (iv) On the other hand, close to the transition to the ferromagnetic phase (for $U/W\geq 3$), the system is in the gapped spiral phase with the excitations similar to the $J_1$-$J_2$ Heisenberg model.